SW6 traffic reduction scheme

 This permit allows you to pass through any restricted access points to roads in the borough.

-If the vehicle is not entitled to use that road, the registered vehicle keeper will be sent a fine.
+If a vehicle is not exempt from the restrictions, the registered keeper of the vehicle will be sent a fine.

 This permit is only to gain access to restricted roads in the borough.
 Only residents or businesses who hold a valid parking permit for each restricted road, or who pay the appropriate parking charge, are entitled to park on the street in these roads.
 Find out about parking permits